caerfinon/Caerfinon-Suits/GameData/Caerfinon/Suits/README.md

-# Caerfinon's Suits
+# Caerfinon's Suits v1.0.1
 Suits for Stock KSP Suit Picker
 -------------------------------
 I'm a big fan of using the Suit Picker to select the look of my Kerbals and mods that provide suits in that format.
 I wanted to make some suits for the "uniforms" of agencies from some of my Contract Pack mods, because I like to tell at a glance from crew selction which kerbals are assigned to which agency functions.

+Current Original Suits

+release v1.0.0
+  - Trans Kerbin Airlines Flight Suit - "KerbinSide Remastered GAP"
+  - United Knations Navy Working Suit - "KerbinSide Remastered GAP"
+  - United Knations ("The Blue Helmets") - "KerbinSide Remastered GAP" release v1.0.1
+  - Team Zissou suits - "KerbinSide Remastered - The Life Aquatic"
+     - Includes optional red beanie hat and a TZ flag asset

 I'm also a big fan of USI Kolonization suits but couldn't find a suit picker version, so I adapted those suit textures to work with the stock suit picker.
+All 26 textures have been used.

 Notes on IVA Suits
 ------------------